 The Success Principles are more than a collection of good ideas.
-They are timeless principles used by successful men and women throughout history.
+They are principles used by successful people throughout history.
 I have studied these success principles for more than 30 years and have applied them to my own life.
-The phenomenal success that I now enjoy is the result of applying these principles day in and day out since I began to learn them in 1968.
+The success I now enjoy is the result of applying these principles day in and day out since I began to learn them in 1968.
 Today I’d like to share with you one of them in particular—one that will help you along your own personal road to success: making a commitment to constant and never-ending improvement.

 In Japan, the word for constant and never-ending improvement is kaizen.
 Not only is this an operating philosophy for modern Japanese businesses, it is also the age-old philosophy of warriors, too—and it’s becoming the personal mantra of millions of successful people.
 Achievers—whether in business, sports or the arts—are committed to continual improvement.
-If you want to be more successful, you need to learn to ask yourself, “How can I make this better?
-How can I do it more effi ciently?
-How can I do this more profi tably?
-How can we do this with greater love?”
+If you want to be more successful, you need to learn to ask yourself:

 The Mind-Numbing Pace of Change